 Each performance will be introduced by Jared Brewer (PhD candidate in Atmospheric Science, CSU; NOAA), who will also lead a Q&A session to reinforce, and discuss the goals and messaging of SEAS.

 SEAS will also present our debut music video, and discuss the storied history of the formation of our artistic collective.
 The event will be filmed and edited into a mini-documentary, in the hopes that it may inspire action beyond the guests of the the event.

 Please join us on April 11, at 7pm, and bring an open mind and a desire to do good.
 Entry is free and open to all, but you are encouraged to support our work via a donation.
+RSVP asap for guaranteed seats.
+Donations at various levels enable you to join raffles for coveted prizes - including environmental jewelry, apparel, guaranteed seats for future performances, and more!
 This event, and our continued collaboration is made possible by generous support from our sponsors.

 ‘Rise, Awaken’, choreography by SEAS, music by Maurice RAVEL (‘Sad Birds’ 1905) - Deforestation.